 All businesses work with finite resources.
 This means making trade-offs is a daily activity.
-In the world of marketing and product development, this means deciding which products get launched or which messages get made…and which ones get left behind.
+In the world of marketing and product development, this translates to deciding which products get launched or which messages get made…and which ones get left behind.

 How do you make sure you’re making the right trade offs?
 Through a time-tested method called TURF Analysis.